Contents

 64+$738,900

 As we can see above, the highest net worth is of those between the ages of 55 and 64.
-This is likely because adults in this age group are still actively employed and have either just paid off their mortgage or are close to it, which can create the wealth gap.
-This is often when business owners see the most success with their services, as well, after years of hard work.
+This is likely because adults in this age group are still employed and have either just paid off their mortgage or are close to doing so, which can create the wealth gap.
+This is often when business owners see the most success with their services after years of hard work.
 The profits are then reflected in their net worth.

-What isn’t considered in these numbers are lone-parent families, the economic families from which these numbers come, and what part of Canada these numbers are seen.
-There are so many varying numbers that the median value just shows you where the center of the line is, and that most Canadians sit on either side of it.
+What isn’t considered in these numbers are lone-parent families, the economic families from which these numbers come, and what part of Canada these numbers are seen in.
+There are so many different numbers that the median just shows where the center of the line is, and that most Canadians sit on either side of it.
 If you aren’t sure where your net worth sits, one way to find out is to check out a net worth calculator.
 Most financial institutions will have these on their website.

 What is Considered a Good Net Worth in Canada?

 This is a common question, but it is actually a pretty difficult one to determine.
-A good net worth is really determined by the individual.
+The individual really determines a good net worth in 2026.
 It’s whatever makes you comfortable.
 It is important to distinguish that net worth doesn’t determine how much money you have in the bank.

-You can have money in the bank account and that could be your net worth, or you could have investments and own a home which could also be your net worth.
-One you have access to immediately and can spend, the other you don’t.
-How you distribute your money and accumulate your net worth is ultimately up to you, but as long as you are comfortable in your financial situation and spending habits, that is what matters.
+You can have money in a bank account, which could be your net worth, or you could have investments and own a home, which could also be your net worth.
+One you have immediate access to and can spend; the other you don’t.
+How you allocate your money and build your net worth is ultimately up to you, but as long as you are comfortable with your financial situation and spending habits, that is what matters.

 That being said, if you are looking for some guidance on a good net worth, a good start is to look at the average net worth per age.
 If you are close to or higher than the average, it is a good indication that you are on the right track.
 If you aren’t, that’s okay too.